 A member of the House of Lords dies, leaving his estate to his son.
 Unfortunately, his son thinks he is Jesus Christ.
 The other, somewhat more respectable, members of their family plot to steal the estate from him.
 Murder and mayhem ensue.

 The funny story of mad but kind and chivalrous elderly nobleman Don Quixote who, aided by his squire Sancho Panza, fights windmills that are seen as dragons to save prostitute Dulcinea who is seen as a noblewoman.

-Arthur Chipping is an academic teaching at Brookfield Boys School outside of London in the 1920's.
+Arthur Chipping (Peter O'Toole) is an academic teaching at Brookfield Boys School outside of London in the 1920's.
 Although he does what he considers best for his students, they don't much like him, nicknaming him "Ditchy", short for "dull as ditch water".
-His life changes when he meets Katherine Bridges, a music hall actress and a woman with a questionable past.
+His life changes when he meets Katherine Bridges (Petula Clark), a music hall actress and a woman with a questionable past.
 She affectionately calls him Mr. Chips.
 Despite their differences, they fall in love.
-He in particular realizes that in striking a relationship, they will have many obstacles to overcome.
+He, in particular, realizes that in striking up a relationship, they will have many obstacles to overcome.
 He doesn't particularly like the world in which she is involved, including her friends and her profession, and she doesn't exactly fit the mold of a teacher's wife.
 Still, they decide to get married.
 She forgoes her career to be Mrs. Chips, living on campus as the housewife of a teacher at a proper boy's school.
 It is a world in which she will have to learn the rules, or at least bend them to her sensibilities, although ...Written by

 See more »

 10 of 16 people found this review helpful.